Herbert and Katherine Jacobs First House: Construction

 To finance the house's construction, the Jacobses applied to the Federal Housing Administration (FHA) for a loan.
 The FHA rejected the Jacobses' request for a mortgage loan because regulations prevented flat-roofed structures from obtaining FHA loans.
 Ultimately, the couple was able to obtain a $4,500 mortgage from a banker who was also a fan of Wright's architecture.
 The Jacobses received the drawings for the house on November 15, 1936.
 The family hired P. Bert Grove as the general contractor, having briefly considered purchasing a site from him.
 Grove subcontracted much of the work to other firms, since he had no dedicated construction crew.
 The house's development briefly stalled in late 1936 after Wright caught pneumonia, rendering him unable to address any issues that arose.
-Additionally, to save money, Wright did not require Grove to adhere to a specific timeline; as a result, Grove and his subcontractors prioritized other projects. constructing the Jacobs House during their spare time.
+To save money, Wright did not require Grove to adhere to a specific timeline; as a result, Grove and his subcontractors prioritized other projects, constructing the Jacobs House during their spare time.